On The Statistical Limits of Self-Improving Agents: Abstract

 \section{Abstract}

 As systems trend toward superintelligence, a natural modeling premise is that agents can self-improve along every facet of their own design.
 We formalize this with a five-axis decomposition and a decision layer, separating incentives from learning behavior and analyzing axes in isolation.
-Our central result identifies and introduces a sharp \emph{utility--learning tension}, the structural conflict in self-modifying systems whereby utility-driven changes that improve immediate or expected performance can also erode the statistical preconditions for reliable learning and generalization.
+Our central result identifies and introduces a sharp \textbf{utility--learning tension}, the structural conflict in self-modifying systems whereby utility-driven changes that improve immediate or expected performance can also erode the statistical preconditions for reliable learning and generalization.
 Our findings show that distribution-free guarantees are preserved \textbf{iff} the policy-reachable model family is uniformly capacity-bounded; when capacity can grow without limit, utility-rational self-changes can render learnable tasks unlearnable.
 Under standard assumptions common in practice, these axes reduce to the same capacity criterion, yielding a single boundary for safe self-modification.
-Numerical experiments across several axes validate the theory by comparing destructive utility policies against our proposed two-gate policies that preserve learnability.